neon-l8/rev_project/README.md

 1. **App scaffolding:**
    - Selecting sqlite for simplicity
+   - Create Customer model
-   - Creating model to store the uploaded file
+   - Create model to store the uploaded file
-   - Create a model to store the data from the uploaded file
+   - Create model to store the data from the uploaded file
    - Create model to store data of total values per revenue/client
-   - set up celery
+   - Set up celery

 2. **Feature 2: Data ingestion**
+   - Prepare admin interface to upload the file
+   - Set up excel processor: panda
    - Saves data from spreadsheet and saves it in db
-   - Set up excel processor: panda
-   - Prepare admin interface to upload the file
       - Implement spreadsheet structure validation
    - Implement spreadsheet data validation
         - Create excel with invalid data rows and send it through email to the person that uploaded it.
    - Test on structure validation